-There’s no reason to take your time when you have enough friends to ably carry everything you want to say.
+There’s no reason to take your time when you have enough friends to ably carry everything you wish to say.
 Pierre Lapointe arrives with his third album three years, produced by a third friend in a row, Albin de la Simone, who’s allowed Lapointe to walk off the beaten path, with his eyes barely open.
 Déjouer l’ennui is a collection of “lullabies for children who grew up too fast.”

 “Each project is the expression of a friendship,” says Lapointe, who tapped David-François Moreau to produce 2017’s La science du cœur and Philippe Brault for the production of 2018’s Ton corps est déjà froid.”
 I create very fast, so it’s the best way to avoid repeating myself,” says Lapointe.
 “If I’d made those three records as rapidly, and on my own, it wouldn’t have been as good.”
 He could have elected to learn the techniques for successful self-production, but that’s not where he wanted to go.
 “I voluntarily left that hurdle so that I have to turn to others for it,” he says.
 “That way, even if you work alone, you’ll always come up with something new.”